 He finally broke the previous record set, which were 11 consecutive jumps, by bouncing a total of 39 times.
 Starosciak even managed to keep going even after he hit his head on the bar during one of his attempts to grab it, and encouraged the crowd to keep cheering for him.

 On the 12th of March 2012, on the set of Italian show Lo show dei Record, Charles Burrows from the UK broke the record of the highest hole jumped through using a tumbling trampoline.
 The hole was two metres high.

 Burrows started the ordeal by performing a series of front and back slips while running towards the trampoline to gain power.
 He then bounced and passed through the hole without touching its outside.
 The measurements of the hole were 80 x 80 centimetres.

 The other participant challenging Burrows, Lukas Steiner from Germany, was only able to jump 1.80 metres.
 Burrows is a gymnast and currently performs in Cirque du Soleil.

-Another fellow Aussie managed to break a trampoline record in his own backyard in Mount Annan, NSW, at the end of 2012.
-This time, Jordan Lambiris completed 30 front-to-back drops on a trampoline in 30 seconds.
+An Australian managed to break a trampoline record in his own backyard in Mount Annan, NSW, at the end of 2012.
+The man, Jordan Lambiris, completed 30 front-to-back drops on a trampoline in 30 seconds.
 He was also timing it all himself and can be seen in the video holding the chronometer in his hands – all while bouncing!

 Gomez was dressed in a t-shirt and jeans when the clock started ticking and he started jumping.
 First, he took off his t-shirt and put on his formal shirt.
 Immediately afterwards, he puts on the tie and then begins to take off his jeans.
 The hardest part happens when he has to put on his formal pants – we’re still unsure how he did that – but he ends up pulling it off in 45.03 seconds.